II. Disability Accommodations and Support Services Policy

 whether an alternate accommodation or academic modification could be implemented to provide equal access and opportunity.

 Individuals with disabilities are entitled to privacy and discretion in the handling of all disability-related information.
-Disability-related information provided to the Office of Disability and Support Services will be used solely for the purpose of enabling Vassar to provide services related to the individual’s disability.
+Disability-related information provided to the Office of Office for Accessibility and Educational Opportunity will be used solely for the purpose of enabling Vassar to provide services related to the individual’s disability.
 Information on disabilities is collected and maintained separately from other academic or employment information and is kept in secure files with limited access.
 Disability documentation is not considered a part of a student’s permanent academic record or of an employee’s personnel file.
 It is the policy of the college to maintain confidentiality in all informal and formal proceedings, except as otherwise specified in these statements of procedure.

 The faculty director of affirmative action has been designated to coordinate the college’s compliance with the Americans with Disabilities Act of 2008 and with Section 504 of the Rehabilitation Act of 1973.
 The Office handles inquiries about compliance, and investigates complaints of disagreements or denials of disability-related accommodations and auxiliary aids and services.